Park rangers control, supervise and manage national parks, scenic areas, historic sites, nature reserves and other recreational areas.

 - patrol waterways, roads and tracks to observe and report on the park environment, including the condition of animals and plants

-- ensure endangered animals and plants are protected, and assist in related research projects
+- ensure endangered animals and plants are protected, and assist with related research projects

-- make sure that parks, park facilities and equipment are clean and properly maintained
+- ensure parks, park facilities and equipment are clean and properly maintained

-- assist in the development of visitor facilities
+- assist with the development of visitor facilities

-- assist in wildlife management projects, including surveys and monitoring of wildlife
+- assist with wildlife management projects, including surveys and monitoring of wildlife

 - participate in search and rescue operations

-- supervise and coordinate fire management, weed eradication and pest-control programs
+- supervise and coordinate fire management, weed eradication and pest-control programmes

 - investigate and report to supervisors on matters relating to park management